 What is the full form of PSLV?

 The full form of PSLV is Polar Satellite Launch Vehicle.
-It is an Indian adjustable launch vehicle that ISRO (Space Research Organization) India is constructing and sustaining.
+It is an Indian adjustable launch vehicle that ISRO (Indian Space Research Organization) is constructing and sustaining.
 It is India’s third generation launch vehicle and also India’s first liquid-stage satellite launch vehicle.
 PSLV was introduced to enable India to launch its satellites for IRS (Indian Remote Sensing) into Sun-synchronous orbits.
 It could also be used to launch GTO (geostationary transfer orbit) satellites of a small size.

 - On 15 February 2017, India used PSLV to launch 104 satellites around the Earth in polar orbit.

 - India launched 48 Indian satellites and 209 international satellites via PSLV from 1994 to 2017.